Vietnam.vn - Nền tảng quảng bá Việt Nam

 Explaining the recent sharp increase in pork prices, Mr. Nguyen Kim Doan said the main reason was the decrease in supply.
 Accordingly, in 2024, Dong Nai will relocate livestock farms from areas where livestock farming is not allowed.
 As a result, nearly 2,000 livestock farms will relocate or cease operations, causing a sharp decrease in supply.

-In addition, some pig farmers said that African swine fever still occasionally breaks out, forcing many households to sell off pigs that are not "old enough".
+In addition, some pig farm owners said that African swine fever outbreaks still occur occasionally, forcing many households to sell off pigs that are not "old enough".
 Meanwhile, the outbreak of acute diarrhea has also caused a sharp decrease in the supply of piglets.
-The risks of disease make farmers hesitant to restock and increase their herds, thereby causing the total pig herd to decrease.
+The risks of disease make farmers hesitant to re-herd and increase their herds, thereby causing the total pig herd to decrease.

-Forecasting the price of pork in the coming time, Mr. Doan said that the price may still increase slightly in the short term but there is unlikely to be a shortage of pork.
-According to him, currently large farms and FDI enterprises still maintain a good herd and have the ability to increase the herd due to the stable supply of piglets.
+Forecasting the price of pork in the coming time, Mr. Doan said that the price may still increase slightly in the short term but it is unlikely that there will be a shortage of pork.
+According to him, large farms and FDI enterprises still maintain a good herd and have the ability to increase the herd due to the stable supply of piglets.

-On the other hand, this time has passed the peak of pork consumption (Lunar New Year), while many businesses have also increased pork imports.
-Therefore, the situation of "price fever" will hardly happen.
+On the other hand, this is past the peak of pork consumption (Lunar New Year), while many businesses have also increased pork imports.
+Therefore, a "price fever" situation will be difficult to happen.

 Proposal to extend the time to relocate livestock facilities